 It’s not very common to have a mortgage declined after exchanging contracts but it can still happen.
 Having your mortgage refused at this stage can be extremely costly as you stand to lose your deposit.

 One possible reason may be that you failed to report information on your mortgage application, such as bankruptcy.
-In this situation, it’s unlikely that you can do anything about it and will have no option but to accept your losses, which is why it’s vital to ensure that your application is accurate before it’s submitted.
+In this situation, it’s unlikely that you can do anything about it and will have no option but to accept your losses.
+That’s why it’s vital to ensure that your application is accurate before it’s submitted.

-Another reason may be that your financial situation has changed since you submitted your mortgage application, such as a change in your employment.
+Another reason may be that your financial situation has changed since you submitted your mortgage application.
+For example, a change in your employment.
 In this case, try to secure a new mortgage as quickly as possible as you’re legally bound to buy the property.
 A mortgage broker can assist you with this by locating a lender who will approve you and then by processing your application quickly.

 Your mortgage offer lapses before completion